manojitht/manojitht/README.md

 I'm an intermediate to advanced level experienced Python, Java and JavaScript developer, who has good knowledge on implementing algorithms with problem solving skills.
 As a techie I would like to create innovative solutions to accomplish real-world problems with AI/ML.

 - I’m currently working on Application Development and integrating Gen-AI ideas in it.
-- I’m currently learning Generative AI, Machine Learning & System Design .
+- I’m currently learning Generative AI, Machine Learning & System Design.
 - I’m looking to collaborate on Open-Source projects, please feel free to reach out to me.
 - Pronouns: **(He/Him)**.
 - All of my projects are available at [https://github.com/manojitht?tab=repositories](https://github.com/manojitht?tab=repositories)